ccssapp/gsheets-ccssmath/README.md

   + Return to your spreadsheet.
   + Start typing the custom function names: `=CCSSMATH....`

 > **NOTE:** These custom functions only work for that spreadsheet.
-To use the custom functions, in another spreadsheet, repeat the installation instructions.
+To use the custom functions in another spreadsheet, please repeat the installation instructions.

 # Function list